yeonwoo378/CrossFlow/README.md

 You can sample from the pre-trained CrossFLow model with the [`demo_t2i.py`](https://github.com/qihao067/CrossFlow/blob/main/demo_t2i.py).
 Before running the script, download the appropriate checkpoint and configure hyperparameters such as the classifier-free guidance scale, random seed, and mini-batch size in the corresponding configuration files.

 To accelerate the sampling process, the script supports multi-GPU sampling.
-For example, to sample from the 512px CLIP DiMR-based CrossFlow model with `N` gpus, you can use the following command, which generates `N x mini-batch size` images each time:
+For example, to sample from the 512px CLIP DiMR-based CrossFlow model with `N` GPUs, you can use the following command.
+It generates `N x mini-batch size` images each time:

 ```
 accelerate launch --multi_gpu --num_processes N --mixed_precision bf16 demo_t2i.py \